velipso/gvasm/docs/assembler/README.md

 Strings copy C, enclosed with double quotes, and using `\` for escape sequences.

 ```
 .printf "hello, world"    // output string to console
-.i8 "one\ntwo\nthree\0"  // output string to file
+.str "one\ntwo\nthree\0"  // output string to file
 ```

 Labels